 1.1 The Council has received a petition regarding the identification of an area of land as a potential development site as part of a recent local plan consultation.
-This area of agricultural land is partly within Slyne-with-Hest Parish and partly within Bolton-le-Sands Parish and is identified in the consultation as site "GB4".
-The area falls within the City Council ward of Bolton and Slyne.
+This area of agricultural land is within Quernmore Parish and Lower Lune Valley Ward.